Co-Curriculars

 Student Council (STUCO)

-Moderators: Ms. Kate Willey and Ms. Kim Cowan
+Moderators: Ms. Kim Cowan

 This is an organization whose purpose is to develop attitudes and